-If you’re wondering where to eat in Wilmington NC, there are many outstanding choices and I’m going to tell you about my favorites!
+If you’re wondering where to eat in Wilmington, NC, there are many outstanding choices, and I will tell you about my favorites!

 Wilmington is one of my favorite cities in North Carolina.
 The southern charm, breathtaking river views, and superb food scene all draw me back again and again.
 If you haven’t had a chance to visit this enchanting port city, I’d encourage you to plan a trip soon!

 These restaurants are ones that I’ve personally visited and enjoyed both the food and the experience.
 As Wilmington is a foodie hot spot in our state, I have many more establishments I want to try.

 If you don’t see your favorites on this list, let me know so I can stop by next time I’m in town!
 This list will be ever-growing, and I’m excited to build on it with your help.